Martin Kristoffer Hamre

 Neuere Geschichte/Global History

-Martin Kristoffer Hamre is a research associate and lecturer in history at Freie Universität Berlin, and currently interim coordinator of the MA program Global History.
-His research interests include modern European history in transnational and global perspectives, the history of European fascism and the far right, and the history of internationalism.
+Martin Kristoffer Hamre is a research associate and lecturer in history at the Freie Universität Berlin and currently coordinator of the Graduate School Global Intellectual History.
+His research interests include the history of European fascism and the far right, the history of internationalism and Europeanization, and the history of German reunification and transformation.

-He completed the Graduate School of Global Intellectual History at Freie Universität Berlin, where he received his PhD (Dr. phil) in 2024.
+In 2024-2025, he worked as a postdoctoral fellow at the LUCK Lund Centre for the History of Knowledge at the Department of History, Lund University.
+He completed the Graduate School of Global Intellectual History at the Freie Universität Berlin, where he received his PhD (Dr. phil) in 2024.
 His dissertation analyzed "Notions and Activities of Fascist Internationalism in the 1930s", supervised by Margrit Pernau and Sebastian Conrad.
-During his doctoral studies, he participated in the Younger Fellow Visiting Program at C-REX, Center for Research on Extremism at the University of Oslo, and was awarded a post-graduate scholarship at the German Historical Institute London.
+During his doctoral studies, he participated in the Younger Fellow Visiting Program at C-REX, Center for Research on Extremism at the University of Oslo and was awarded a post-graduate scholarship at the German Historical Institute London.
 Prior to joining the FMI, he worked as a project assistant at the Federal Chancellor Willy Brandt Foundation and completed an internship at the German Historical Institute in Washington DC.

-Martin Hamre is a graduate of the international MA program in European History, obtaining a joint degree with study semesters at the Humboldt University of Berlin, the University of Vienna, and King's College London.
-He holds a BA in History and Philosophy/Ethics from the Humboldt University of Berlin (including an exchange at the University of Bergen).
+Martin Hamre is a graduate of the international MA program in European History, a joint degree with study semesters at the Humboldt University in Berlin, the University of Vienna, and King's College London.
+He holds a BA in History and Philosophy/Ethics from the Humboldt University in Berlin, including an exchange at the University of Bergen.

 Summer Semester 2024